-These fudgy paleo chocolate banana muffins are bursting with banana flavor and are super rich and decadent!
+These fudgy paleo chocolate banana muffins are super rich and decadent!
 They’re also naturally sweetened with honey and are grain-free, gluten-free and dairy-free.

 When I make muffins, I’m usually able to eat at least three or four before I feel even the slightest bit full (I have to admit that I’m kind of a piggie).
 But these chocolate banana muffins are so rich and filling I could hardly do one and a half.

-The banana taste is also pretty strong so don’t even think about making these unless the idea of chocolate and banana appeals to you!
-I was kind of hoping to use up my bananas in these muffins and not have them taste like banana at all, but I’m still really pleased with how they came out. :)
+The banana taste is also pretty strong in these banana muffins so I wouldn’t recommend making these unless the idea of chocolate and banana appeals to you!
+I was kind of hoping to use up my bananas in these muffins and not have them taste like banana at all, but I’m still really pleased with how they came out.

 - Prep Time:

 - Ready in:

 - 2 medium super ripe bananas (each banana was 185 grams with the peel and 143 grams without)